 Applicants who have not been educated in an English speaking environment (a country with English language systems/institutions or who have been educated in an English speaking environment for less than seven years, must submit proof of one of the following:

 Canadian Language Benchmark Placement Test (CLBPT): test must be within the last six months: scores as follows: Listening 7, Speaking 7, Reading 6, and Writing 6.
-This test is offered at North Island College in the English Language Program.

 The Test of English as a Foreign Language (TOEFL): test must be within the last two years, IBT only.
 Overall score of 76 with no score lower than 20 in Speaking and Listening and no score lower than 18 in Reading and Writing.